 Cuy: Guinea Pig

-This south American camelid is very famous for the quality of its fibers, but now it’s becoming more and more popular on restaurant menus across the country.
-Camelids have always been a source of meat and is very lean, like many grass fed animals.
+This South American camelid is very famous for the quality of its fibers, but now it’s becoming more and more popular on restaurant menus across the country.
+Camelids have always been a source of meat and are very lean, like many grass fed animals.
 In ancient times, Alpaca and llama meat was cured for jerky.
-They have a similar taste to buffalo and can be served as a steak or as key ingredient in many more innovative dishes.
+They have a similar taste to buffalo and can be served as a steak or as a key ingredient in many more innovative dishes.